YanzhaoW/Dockerfiles/hdtv/readme.md

 ### Linux server

-Please make sure `ssh -Y` is used when logging to the server.
+Please make sure `ssh -Y` is used when logging into the server.

 ```bash
 ssh -Y username@server_name